jimmy-ck/paperless-asn-list/README.md

 ## Features

-- Fetches documents from Paperless-ngx within a specified ASN range.
+- Fetches documents from a selfhosted Paperless-ngx instance within a specified ASN range.
 - Groups documents by a custom field (e.g., "StorageBox").
 - Supports secondary grouping by either correspondents or ASNs.
 - Sorts groups alphabetically (case-insensitive) and ASNs numerically.